 With albums like In Search of Space, Doremi Fasol Latido, and the live LP Space Ritual, they would often twist simple songs into other worldly adventures.
 Their destination into the galaxies, however, began on much more solid terrain.

-In the late '60s, guitarist Dave Brock often found himself busking on street corners in England, performing folk songs to passers-by.
+Guitarist Dave Brock often found himself busking on England's street corners in the late '60s, performing folk songs to passers-by.
 Eventually, he would team up with the cosmic force known as Nik Turner.
 In 1969 Brock and Turner had formed a full-blown electric ensemble with no name.
 Originally just calling themselves Group X, by years end, Turner christened the band Hawkwind Zoo.
 After a short stint winning over fellow freaks, they attracted the attention of United Artists Records, who would sign the band to a multi-album deal.

 Produced by Pretty Things guitarist Dick Taylor, Hawkwind captures the new band as they are still taking shape.
 The album was recorded live in the studio after a few attempts at a more involved recording procedure failed.
 Joining Brock and saxophonist Turner were the late guitarist Huw Lloyd Langton, bassist John Harrison, drummer Terry Ollis and Dik Mik on synthesizers.